Aquaveo/TethysDashDocs/docs/source/usage.rst

 .. tip::

-   Users can type with dropdowns to search for context and subset options as shown below.
+   Users can type with dropdowns to search for and subset options as shown below.

    .. image:: ../images/dropdown_search.png